grafana/falconlogscale-datasource/README.md

 ### Configure the data source with provisioning

 It is possible to configure data sources using configuration files with Grafana’s provisioning system.
-To read about how it works, including and all the settings that you can set for this data source, refer to [Provisioning grafana data sources](https://grafana.com/docs/grafana/latest/administration/provisioning/#data-sources)
+To read about how it works, including all the settings that you can set for this data source, refer to [Provisioning Grafana data sources](https://grafana.com/docs/grafana/latest/administration/provisioning/#data-sources)

 Here are some provisioning examples for this data source using basic authentication: